uibcdf/action-sphinx-docs-to-gh-pages/README.md

 The compilation of your sphinx documentation requires dependencies that can be solved with a temporary conda environment.
-Make sure that the repository has a Yaml file with the details to make this environment (see the section ["Documentation conda environment"][#Documentation-conda-environment]).
+Make sure that the repository has a Yaml file with the details to make this environment (see the section ["Documentation conda environment"](#Documentation-conda-environment).

 ## How to use it

-To include this GitHub Action in your repository, put a yaml file (named 'sphinx\_docs\_to\_gh\_pages.yaml', for instance) with the following content in the directory '.github/workflows':
+To include this GitHub Action, put a yaml file (named 'sphinx\_docs\_to\_gh\_pages.yaml', for instance) with the following content in the directory '.github/workflows' of your repository:

 ```yaml
 name: Sphinx docs to gh-pages